The Shuffle

 Europe’s ascent was born of desperation, curiosity, and an entrepreneurial spirit.
 After being cut off from costly overland trade routes dominated by the Ottomans, small maritime kingdoms turned seaward.
 Here, innovations such as the Chinese compass, the Arab lateen sail, and the Portuguese caravel, a fusion of diverse technologies made the oceans navigable..

-Further more, Italian bankers in Florence and Venice invented double-entry bookkeeping and sovereign credit, forging the architecture of modern finance.
+Further more, Italian bankers in Florence and Venice invented double-entry bookkeeping and sovereign credit, forging the architecture of modern finance on top of the trade via the waters.

 "By the seventeenth century, European powers, Iberian then Dutch and English controlled the global flow of goods, gold, and ideas."

 Centuries of expansion, however, came at a price.
-The two world wars ultimately bankrupted the Old World and shattered its empires.
-Structures may collapse, but the legacy of power endures, only the actors behind it change.
+The two world wars ultimately bankrupted the Old World and shattered its empires but old Structures die hard and therefore even if it may collapse, the legacy of their power endures, only the actors behind it change.

-That role passed to the United States and at the Bretton Woods Conference in 1944, global finance was tied to the dollar, backed by gold.
-When rising expenditures made this system unsustainable, the Petrodollar Agreement under Nixon ensured that oil which is the lifeblood of modern economies, would be traded primarily in U.S. currency and this particular move cemented the United States as the dominant global power, giving it extraordinary financial leverage through its control over the dollar.
+And this 'Old Power' passed to the United States and at the Bretton Woods Conference in 1944, the entire global finance was tied to the 'Dollar', backed by gold.
+When rising expenditures made this system unsustainable, the Petrodollar Agreement under Nixon ensured that oil which is the lifeblood of modern economies, would be traded primarily in U.S. currency and this particular move cemented the United States as the dominant global power, giving it extraordinary financial leverage through its control over the dollar, in simple words US can literally just print dollars as much as it needs.

 The American Century promised prosperity through liberalism and globalisation and, for a time, it delivered, well atleast to the selected few.